jdeath/BLE-YC01/README.md

 Please ask support questions in homeassistant forums: https://community.home-assistant.io/t/pool-monitor-device-yieryi-ble-yc01

+I no longer have this device (it died!).
+I will accept PRs but will not actively develop anymore.

 I just made a native integration.
 This supports built-in bluetooth adapters and ESPHome configured as Bluetooth Proxies.
 Much more effecient than running/decoding directly in ESPHome.

 I did not figure out any of the decoding myself.
 This leverages all the great work by: @anasm2010,